How to make a living as a Digital Solopreneur

 Now that your online presence is set, it’s time to get paid!

-Step 4: Scale & automate your business
+Step 4: Scale and automate your business

 Once you start making money, it’s time to scale without working 24/7.